lzwjava/lzwjava.github.io/_drafts/2025-07-14-paragraph-translation-en.md

 But I still want to use markdown to record my ideas.
 Use database and maintain in database to update post is not convenient.
 Use yaml or JSON is probably too.

 The importance to know is that what's difference between edit and after edit.
-I need to know the
+If we use paragraph-based, that's mean I use new line "\n" character to split text.